 Should You Have a Morality Clause in Your Divorce Judgment?

 Over the years, I’ve had many clients, or their spouses, insist on putting a morality clause in their divorce judgment.
-The reason always boils down to some variation of: “its in the children’s best interest.”
-But, is it?
-Are you sure?
+The reason always boils down to some variation of: “Its in the children’s best interest.”

-What happens three or five or ten years after your divorce is over when you have finally gotten on with your life and are in a serious relationship with someone new?
+What happens three or five or ten years after your divorce is over when you’re in a serious relationship with someone new?
 Do you make him/her leave at 9:00pm, only to sneak back into the house once the kids are asleep - then leave before they get up?
 Or do you marry that person just so that s/he can spend the night with you?

 Or, what if you are planning to get married, but your fiancé sells his or her house two months before the wedding and has nowhere to go?
 Is your fiancé supposed to get a two month lease somewhere and move twice when, in a few months, your children are going to see you living together anyway?

-Or, what if both you and your fiancé have children and you want to try spending a few weekends together as a blended family?
-Doesn’t it make sense to try to make sure everyone gets along before you get married?
-That would certainly seem to be the prudent thing to do.
-Spending a few weekends together will actually help you discover and address any issues the children might have before you throw them into a permanent blended family.
+What if both you and your fiancé have children and you want to try spending a few weekends together as a blended family before you get married?
+Doing that will help you discover and address any issues your kids might have before you throw them together into a permanent blended family.
 But abiding by a morality clause will make testing the waters like that impossible.

 The Problem With Morality Clauses

-The problem with a morality clause is that life changes, and it doesn’t.
+The problem with a morality clauses is that life changes.
+They don’t.

-When you write morality into a court order, you put the judge in an extremely difficult position.
-Judges don’t want to know who your ex is sleeping with.
-They don’t want to insert themselves unnecessarily into a family situation that may be working perfectly fine.
+Another problem with enforcing these kinds of provisions is that they put the judge in an extremely difficult position.
+Most judges don’t want to know who your ex is sleeping with.
+They don’t care.

 If a judge does hold that you can’t have your romantic partner spend the night unless you get married, your choices are pretty simple.
 You get married.
 You risk losing your kids.
 Or, you sleep alone.
 Those are your only choices.